Engie: International

 Engie also generates electricity in a number of countries outside France.
 Most notably, the company is the leading producer in both Belgium and the Netherlands through Electrabel (and the fifth-largest generator in Europe overall), as well as the largest non-state owned generator in both Brazil and Thailand (thanks to majority stakes in Engie Brasil and Glow Energy respectively).

 The company also operates in North and Latin America through its Suez Energy International unit, as well as in other European and Asian countries.
 The company generates electricity through various types of plants, including thermal power, nuclear power, combined heat and power, wind farms, hydroelectric and biomass.
 Engie is currently developing a $15.8 billion nuclear power plant in Sinop, Turkey in partnership with Itochu and Mitsubishi Heavy Industries.

+Since 2012, Engie is also an Australian energy retailer, initially operating as Simply Energy and later Engie Australia.

 In November 2016, Engie signed an agreement with Moroccan energy company Nareva.
 The two companies are planning to develop energy assets in North and Western Africa that will produce 5,000 and 6,000 megawatts.
 The plans will take place between 2020 and 2025.

 In December 2016, Engie announced that Azzour North One Independent Water & Power Project (IWPP) has started full commercial operations.
 The power and water plant is Kuwait's most efficient source of electricity.

-In January 2017, Engie has been awarded the contract and achieved financial closing for the greenfield Fadhili independent power project (IPP) in Saudi Arabia, the most efficient cogeneration plant in the country.
+In January 2017, Engie was awarded the contract and achieved financial closing for the greenfield Fadhili independent power project (IPP) in Saudi Arabia, the most efficient cogeneration plant in the country.